yasufum/spp-tmp/docs/spp_vf/config_manual.md

 There are three port types.

-  * nic: Physical NIC
+  * phy: Physical NIC
   * vhost: Vhost PMD for VMs
   * ring: Ring PMD for spp components

 Each of ports is identified as resource ID with port type and resource ID.
-For example, resource ID of physical NIC of ID 0 is described as `nic0`.
+For example, resource ID of physical NIC of ID 0 is described as `phy:0`.

 ## Config Format